Managing in the Global Business Environment

 Language Requirement: None.

-Academic Program: Classes will be taught by Faculty from the Krannert School of Management and the University of Siena.
+Academic Program: Classes will be taught by Cara Putman from the Krannert School of Management and Faculty from the University of Siena.
 Students will earn a total of 6 credit hours for the program.
 Course rosters will include Purdue and University of Siena students to create a rich, multi-cultural learning environment.

-- MGMT 35400/45500: Legal Foundations of Business (3 credits) - This course taught by Prof. Cliff Fisher examines the nature and place of law in our society, both national and international, the social and moral bases of law enactment, regulation of business, legal liability, enforcement procedures, and the legal environment for managers.
-This course may be used in any Krannert major requiring MGMT 35400, the MGMT concentration for Economics students, or the Krannert minor.
+- MGMT 35400/45500: Legal Foundations of Business (3 credits) - This course taught by Krannert Professor, cara Putman, examines the nature and place of law in our society, both national and international, the social and moral bases of law enactment, regulation of business, legal liability, enforcement procedures, and the legal environment for managers.
+This course may be used in any Krannert major requiring MGMT 35400, the MGMT concentration for Economics students, or the Krannert minor

-- MGMT 49000: Special Topics in International Business (3credits) - This course taught by Purdue faculty and Prof. Lorenzo Zanni (University of Siena) will look at current issues in International Business.
+- MGMT 49000: Special Topics in International Business (3credits) - This course looks at current issues in International Business.
 This course may be used as a professional, international, or general elective in any Krannert Plan of Study and toward an International Business Concentration.